Contents

 -

-Thus, taxpayers who have an ownership or signature authority in a foreign account are required to file a Schedule B, even if they do not have the file the FBAR.
+Thus, taxpayers with ownership or signature authority in a foreign account are required to file a Schedule B, even if they do not have to file the FBAR.

 Question 8 of Schedule B (Foreign Trusts)